Skip navigation

 Professor

 Recent work has been covered on BBC2 Politics LiveSkyITV Tyne Tees News, and in the GuardianBBC, Independent, Daily MirrorEvening Standard among others.
-The coverage has fostered debate on the broader issues and policy, with the Independent committing its support to Universal Basic Income.
+The coverage has fostered debate on the broader issues and policy, with the Independent committing its support to Basic Income.

 I have a commitment to participatory research and have led a number of co-produced and co-directed projects, including an international, interdisciplinary, participatory study entitled ‘A Cross-cultural Working Group on “Good Culture” and Precariousness’, which involved a research network of over 30 academics and embedded exchanges between community members from Ashington, Northumberland and Aboriginal groups around Brisbane.
 Two films covering the project have been produced by Brightmoon Media.
 I am a regular contributor to national and international media.